 Final Thoughts on Removing the Pattern from a Fluval Aquarium:

 I think Fluval’s patterned bit are generally a good feature for most people.
 It works very well for the back sections.

 I’m glad that this pattern is easily removable.
-I think our EVO looks much more sleek without it obscuring the rim and I don’t regret removing it.
-I’ve never had any issues with keeping the water line clean – just takes a quick swipe every once and again during your routine maintenance.
+I think our EVO looks much more sleek without it obscuring the rim, and I don’t regret removing it.
+I’ve never had any issues with keeping the water line clean – it just takes a quick swipe every once and again during your routine maintenance.